-These sentiments are not far off from those of Vaclav Smil, a professor emeritus at the University of Manitoba.
-Bill Gates has hailed Smil as an important writer for his tomes on energy, the environment, and manufacturing.
-One of Smil's latest works is Made in the USA, an exploration of America's past manufacturing glories and its subsequent, dismal loss of industry.
-Anyone who thinks the United States is making a natural, clever shift away from manufacturing and toward higher-paying information-worker jobs will want to read this book and have a gander at the long-term consequences of this change.
+SolarCity, Tesla, and SpaceX offer little in the way of real hope for an industry that could use some blockbuster innovations.
+For the other camp, Musk is the real deal and the brightest shining star of what they see as a coming revolution in technology.
+The economist Tyler Cowen-who has earned some measure of fame in industry.
+Anyone who thinks the United States is making a natural, clever shift away from manufacturing and toward higher-paying information-worker jobs will want to read this book and have a gander at the longterm consequences of this change.
 Smil presents numerous examples of the ways in which the manufacturing industry generates major innovations and creates a massive ecosystem of jobs and technical smarts around them.
-"For example, when some three decades ago the United States stopped making virtually all 'commodity' consumer electronic devices and displays, it also lost its capacity to develop and massproduce advanced flat screens and batteries, two classes of products that are quintessential for portable computers and cell phones and whose large-scale imports keep adding to the US trade deficit," Smil wrote.
+"For example, when some three decades ago the United States stopped making virtually all 'commodity' consumer electronic devices and displays, it also lost its capacity to develop and massproduce advanced flat screens and batteries, two classes of that are products quintessential for portable computers and cell phones and whose large-scale imports keep adding to the US trade deficit," Smil wrote.
 A bit later in the book, Smil emphasized that the aerospace industry, in particular, has been a huge boon to the U.S. economy and one of its major exporters.
 "Maintaining the sector's competitiveness must be a key component of efforts to boost US exports, and the exports will have to be a large part of the sector's sales because the world's largest aerospace market of the next two decades will be in Asia, above all in China and India, and American aircraft and aeroengine makers should benefit from this expansion."
 Smil is consumed by the United States' waning ability to compete with China and yet does not perceive Musk or his companies as any sort of counter to this slide.
 "As, among other things, a historian of technical advances I simply must see Tesla as nothing but an utterly derivative overhyped toy for showoffs," Smil wrote to me.
 "The last thing a country with 50 million people on food stamps and 85 billion dollars deeper into debt every month needs is anything to do with space, especially space with more joyrides for the super rich.
-And the loop proposal was nothing but bamboozling people who do not know anything about kindergarten physics with a very old, long publicized Gedankenexperiment in kinetics. . . .
+And the loop proposal was nothing but bamboozling people who do not know anything about kindergarten physics with a very old, long publicized Gedankenexperiment 1n kinetics. . . .
 There are many inventive Americans, but in that lineup Musk would be trailing far behind."

-The comments were blunt and surprising given some of the things Smil celebrated in his recent book.
+In his next book, Average Is Over, Cowen predicted an unromantic future in which a great divide had occurred between the Haves and the Have Nots.
+In Cowen's future, huge gains in artificial intelligence will lead to the elimination of many of today's high-employment lines of work.
+The people who thrive in this environment will be very bright and able to the things Smil celebrated in his recent book.
 He spent a good deal of time showing the positive impact that Henry Ford's vertical integration had on advancing the car industry and the American economy.
 He also wrote at length about the rise of "mechatronic machines," or machines that rely on a lot of electronics and software.
 "By 2010 the electronic controls for a typical sedan required more lines of software code than the instructions needed to operate the latest Boeing jetliner," Smil wrote.
 "American manufacturing has turned modern cars into remarkable mechatronic machines.
-The first decade of the twenty-first century also brought innovations ranging from the deployment of new materials (carbon composites in aviation, nanostructures) to wireless electronics."
+The first decade of the twentyfirst century also brought innovations ranging from the deployment of new materials (carbon composites in aviation, nanostructures) to wireless electronics."